Guganana/UnrealPluginCIWithGithubActions/README.md

 ## 4. Done!
 You can now go to the Actions Panel to manually trigger a build.
 You should get the build artifacts for the latest 3 engine versions if it compiles successfuly.

-Make sure to download the build artifacts and upload them on your preffered file hosting service to provide the Unreal Engine Marketplace with plugin download links.
+Make sure to download the build artifacts and upload them on your preferred file hosting service to provide the Unreal Engine Marketplace with plugin download links.

 You're always free to extend your automation further and integrate it with other platforms.